 Upgrading the Linksys router’s firmware using the classic web-based setup page is necessary if you want to improve the current performance of your device and fix the issues that the previous firmware version may have.
 While you have the option to let your router automatically update its firmware, a manual upgrade lets you manage the updates you want to load on your device.

 NOTE: The latest version of your device’s firmware is posted on its product page in the Linksys Support Site.
 Check your device’s current firmware version to see if you need to upgrade it to the latest version posted in the support site.
 You can see this information at the uppermost right portion of the router’s web-based setup page.
 If you have a Linksys Smart Wi-Fi Router, check the firmware version of your router using the Linksys cloud account, click here for instructions.

-The steps below will guide you on how to properly perform manual firmware upgrade on your Linksys router.
-If you want to see the video, click here.
+The steps below will guide you on how to properly perform a manual firmware upgrade on your Linksys router.
+If you want to watch the video, click here.

-QUICK TIP: If you have a Linksys Smart Wi-Fi Router, update its firmware through your Linksys Smart Wi-Fi Account.
+QUICK TIP: If you have a Linksys Smart Wi-Fi Router, update its firmware through your Linksys cloud account.
 For instructions on how to do this, click here.